chentsulin/sweetalert-react/README.md

 ## Motivation

 Use `sweetalert` with React style lifecycle.
-I add `show` prop to determinate alert should diplay or not, and then add `onConfirm`, `onCancel`, `onClose` props to have more control on alert.
+I add `show` prop to determinate alert should be diplayed or not, and then add `onConfirm`, `onCancel`, `onClose` props to have more controls on alert.

 ## Install